zacksmash/clean-af/README.md

 - Visit `config/fortify.php` and uncomment `Features::twoFactorAuthentication()`

 ### Wayfinder Issues
-If you run into Node error screens, you may need to compule your Wayfinder types again.
+If you run into Node error screens, you may need to compile your Wayfinder types again.

 `composer wayfinder`